Clicca qui per l'italiano.

 - Read each record carefully to find the information for the fields to be indexed.
 The order of information may vary from record to record.

 - Names may have been written in more than one location in a record.
-Type the most complete name in the indexing field.
+Type the most complete version of the name in the indexing field.

 - If a diacritic or accent mark was used in writing a name on a record (such as the marks used in the letter "ò" in Nicolò or "à" in Nicolàs), be sure to include the diacritic or accent mark in indexing the name.